 Date: December 25

-While not a Christian holiday in China, the Chinese take pleasure in dressing up department stores, shops and hotels with the accoutrements of Christmas.
+While not a Christian holiday in China, the Chinese take pleasure in dressing up department stores, shops, and hotels with the accouterments of Christmas.
 If you’ll be in China and need your fix of Christmas cookies and turkey, then you’ll be able to find it, especially in a larger city like Beijing or Shanghai.

 Harbin Ice & Snow Festival

 Date: annually early January to mid-February

 This festival provides stunning winter sights in one of the coldest places in China during the winter.
 Huge sculptures made from ice and snow grace the parks and during the accompanying lantern festival, colored lights illuminate castles of ice.
 Hotels and restaurants are well heated so you’ll be able to escape the cold.
 Due to its proximity to Russia, the city has a lot of Russian influence so you’ll be able to find dark Russian bread, good borscht, and plenty of vodka to go with your rice and dumplings.